wbcomdesigns/buddypress-check-in/readme.txt

 == Upgrade Notice ==
 = 1.0.0 =
-This version is the initial version of the plugin provoding basic user checkin functionality.
+This version is the initial version of the plugin offers basic user checkin functionality using google api.